carpentries-incubator/machine-learning-trees-python/_episodes/07-gradient-boosting.md

 questions:
 - "What is the state of the art in tree models?"
 objectives:
-- "Learn how to apply gradient boosted models."
+- "Train gradient boosted models."
+- "Visualise the decision boundaries."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "As a “boosting” method, gradient boosting involves iteratively building trees, aiming to improve upon misclassifications of the previous tree."
+- "Gradient boosting also borrows the concept of sub-sampling the variables (just like Random Forests), which can help to prevent overfitting."
+- "The performance gains come at the cost of interpretability."
 ---

 ## Gradient boosting